dmbarbour/wikilon/docs/NetworkModel.md

 * batches are implicitly ordered between two machines
 * messages from any two batches are not interleaved

 These batches may be *transparent* to our purely functional AVMs.
 An AVM processes each message separately.
-Batching becomes relevant only in context of non-deterministic concurrency. *Transactional batching is a constraint on scheduling to ensure a friendly default behavior.*

-Besides friendly batching, I may seek other nice default properties from the scheduler: fairness, heuristic timestamps for global ordering, etc..
+Batching becomes relevant only in context of non-deterministic concurrency. *Transactional batching is a constraint on scheduling to ensure a friendly default behavior.* Besides friendly batching, I may seek other nice default properties from the scheduler: fairness, timestamps for a weakly consistent global ordering, etc..

 Developers may still need to model queues, buffers, and so on to more precisely control communications.
 But, relative to systems with an adversarial scheduler, the need for explicit control should be less frequent, and oriented more towards reducing synchronization rather than increasing it.

+*Note:* I shouldn't make any distinctions about whether a message is sent to self.
+Special features could seriously hinder future decomposition into multiple machines on the host.

 ### Handling Failure

 A physical network is unreliable.
 If we send a message then, even with acknowledgements, we cannot be absolutely certain it has arrived and that the other party knows that we know it has arrived.
 After a message arrives, it may be rejected for other reasons, such as causing divide-by-zero error.

 One viable option is to silently drop messages upon failure.
 This is certainly the easiest option to implement.
 But it means we cannot respond easily to changing network conditions.
 Another viable option is to provide a Context for every outgoing message, such that we receive feedback.
 However, this feels very rigid to me - e.g. we cannot easily experiment with or abstract our feedback behaviors.
+I want a Goldilocks solution.

 The option I currently favor is this: